Tania Brookes – 2021 Life Member

 Today, as a retiree Heather still contributes her skills and knowledge to the community through practical workshops.
 Heather has a passion for upcycled clothing and is involved in many projects and programs in the northwest as a volunteer.
 Heather taught Fabric Mask Making using skills gained during her Teacher of Fashion Tafe Training and personally made 4000 masks.
 Studying Textile Science during the Course gave her the skills to design a mask with high protection.

 Heather grew up on a farm and was introduced to a homesteading/ permaculture life as a young child which she has carried through to her adult years.
 When she first read a PC book her comment was “So there’s a name for this”.
-She consistently displays her altruistic approach to sharing knowledge and skills and is a strong community advocate.

 Read about our other amazing Life Members announced for 2021 here.